New Starbucks Gift Card…in Braille!

 A Braille gift card will become a regular at the Starbucks registers, the company announced Wednesday.

+Gifts should be useful like Personalized photo Mugs.
+So are the Braille gift cards.
 The card was introduced in September 2011, and has previously been available in limited runs during October, which is designated as the disability employment awareness month.
 It will now be part of the chain’s permanent gift card lineup.

 On the face of the card is Braille lettering that reads “Starbucks” to help customers differentiate it from the other cards in their wallets or purse.